-Meijiawu Tea Village is situated on the west of West Lake.
-Once it was only a poor village with over six-hundred-year history until the local farmers started to plant tea.
-It has now become one of the Four Famous habitats for Longjing Tea (Dragon Well Tea) and a featured tea-most farm village with rich tea culture and leisure tourism, which attracts over millions of tourists every year.
+Meijiawu Tea Village is situated on the west side of West Lake.
+Once, it was just a poor village with a history of over six-hundred-years, until the local farmers started to plant tea.
+It has now become one of the four famous growing areas for Longjing tea (Dragon Well tea) and a featured tea farming village with rich tea culture and leisurely tourism, which attracts millions of tourists every year.

 The tea culture village features 160 tea houses, in which travelers can learn about the history and culture of Meijiawu Tea Village and appreciate the whole process of the Chinese Tea Ceremony.

 Meijiawu Village is reputed for its history of serving exquisite tea.
 There, elaborate tea ceremoniesare held, and you will be able to understand why partaking in tea ceremony is of such importance for the Chinese.